Milwaukee Public Library – Socialist History Geocache

 Put the Geocache back where you found it – Please allow others to play along and discover each geocache.

 This geocache will take you to various locations in Milwaukee having to do with its socialist history.
 Milwaukee Socialism, also called Sewer Socialism, focused on honest government, cleaning up the city, and improving public health.
 The movement lasted from the 1890s until Frank Zeidler’s last term as mayor ended in 1960.
-This geocache is a little over 5 miles long and can be done on bike or car.
+This geocache is a little over 5 miles long and can be done by bike or car.
 There are four caches and each cache will provide the coordinates for the next one, along with information about the location.
 And there are prizes for completing the geocache!

 Here are the coordinates for the first cache: